Start9Labs/docs/src/misc-guides/start-tunnel.md

 ## Installation

-Follow the [official instructions](https://github.com/Start9Labs/start-os/blob/next/major/START-TUNNEL.md) to install StartTunnel on a VPS.
+Follow the [official StartTunnel instructions](https://github.com/Start9Labs/start-os/blob/next/major/START-TUNNEL.md) to install StartTunnel on a VPS.

-The instructions below assume you chose to initialize the web interface.
+The instructions below assume you chose to initialize the StartTunnel web interface.
 If not, you can do everything using the start-tunnel CLI.

 ## Adding your StartOS Server